BriansIDP/OmniSafe-Workshop/index.md

 **Format:** We will offer two submission tracks:

-- **Regular Papers Track:** Research and position papers (10 pages).
-References and supplementary materials do not count toward the limit.
+- **Regular Papers Track:** The workshop welcomes submissions of research and position papers (10 pages).
+References and supplementary materials will not count against these limits.
 - **Short Papers Track:** Short papers (4 pages) to include researchers outside the standard ML conference circuit.
 Suitable for unpublished ideas, modest theoretical results, follow-up experiments, or fresh perspectives.
 References and supplementary materials do not count toward the limit.

 **Anonymity:** Submissions must be fully anonymized, including any supplementary or linked material such as code.